The Short Answer

 MIXING TECHNIQUE

-Use an electric pigment mixer for 10 seconds before pouring.
-Pigment settles; failing to mix results in inconsistent saturation across your tattoo.
+Run an electric pigment mixer for 10 seconds before pouring.
+Pigment settles at the bottom.
+Skip this and you'll get inconsistent saturation.

 CAP HYGIENE

 Never dip directly into the main bottle.
-Pour into sterile caps and dispose of excess ink immediately after the session.
+Pour into sterile caps.
+Throw away excess after each session.
+No exceptions.

 DEPTH PRECISION

-Carbon-heavy inks require perfect placement in the upper dermis.
-Pushing too deep causes permanent blue-tinted shadows due to light scattering.
+Carbon-heavy inks need to sit in the upper dermis.
+Go too deep and you get blue-tinted shadows from light scattering.

 UV PROTECTION

-Full color stability is impossible without sun protection.
-Advise clients that mineral SPF is the only way to prevent molecular pigment breakdown.
+Full color stability doesn't exist without sun protection.
+Tell your clients to use mineral SPF.
+It's the only way to prevent molecular breakdown.

 What To Never Use